NoahTheCodeMaker/Capstone/README.md

 ## ^^ Which I passed with flying colors on my first attempt!

+# See my React Capstone Frontend at https://github.com/NoahTheCodeMaker/React-Frontend-Test where I created a frontend for this app in React.js

 ## Motivation for this project

-  As I went with the standard Udacity outline for this project, you may think that I was not feeling very motivated for this project.I assure you that this is not the case!
+  As I went with the standard Udacity outline for this project, you may think that I was not feeling very motivated for this project.
+I assure you that this is not the case!
 I started this Udacity nanodegree program just before going back to school for my final semester to get my degree in Science, Technology, and Mathematics with studies in Computer Science.
 Because of this, I fell behind in the course, and was always bothered by the slow pace that I was going.
 As I now have my degree, I wanted to get this project